-As a minimum, it is recommended to sample lung, liver and spleen for microbiological assessment (stored below -20°C, and in the case of ecotoxicology/biomarkers, below -70°C) Brain, lung, kidney and spleen, collected for virology and serum, CSF and other fluids should all be stored below -70°C
+As a minimum, we recommend to sample at least: lung, liver and spleen for microbiological assessment (at -20°C, or -80°C or colder for ecotoxicology/biomarkers) and brain, lung, kidney and spleen for virology and microbiology (-80°C or colder).
+Additionally, we recommend storage of blood and/or serum, CSF and other possible fluids collected at -80°C (or colder) as a minimum.